riethigSEA/sea-wave-6-checkpoint-1/README.md

 ##  Class diagram for IT-Crowd

-The following diagram shows the associations between entities of the IT-Crowd:
+The following diagram shows the associations between entities of the IT-Crowd, a group of IT-people employed at some company:

 * All members of the IT-Crowd are `ITPerson`
 * All `ITPerson` have to implement `hasReadAccess` and `hasWriteAccess` methods which return true or false.